lpiccinelli-eth/UniK3D/README.md

 ***Check more results in our [website](https://lpiccinelli-eth.github.io/pub/unik3d/)!***

-## Gradio Demo

-- Plase visit our [HugginFace Space](https://huggingface.co/spaces/lpiccinelli/UniK3D-demo) for an installation-free test on your images!
-- Its 3D pointcloud can be used for single-image calibration.
-- You can use a local Gradio demo if the HuggingFace is too slow (CPU-based) by running `python ./gradio_demo.py` after installation.

 ## Installation

 Requirements are not in principle hard requirements, but there might be some differences (not tested):